DIYtranscriptomics/DIYtranscriptomics.github.io/syllabus/index.md

 <img src="images/stopwatch.jpg" style="border:none;" />
 </div>

-**January 3rd** - Rules and teams will be the same as in the first Hackdash, but the problem will be different.
+**Decmeber 20th** - Rules and teams will be the same as in the first Hackdash, but the problem will be different.

 <div style="clear:both"></div>